nstehr/go-mansbridge/README.md

 Named for Canada's premiere newscaster, [Peter Mansbridge](https://en.wikipedia.org/wiki/Peter_Mansbridge)

-As mentioned above this is a simplied implementation of the protocol outlined in the [original paper](http://www.cs.unibo.it/bison/publications/ap2pc03.pdf), based on the author's subsequent paper on their own [implementation](http://www.soc.napier.ac.uk/~benp/dream/dreampaper17.pdf)
+This is a simplied implementation of the protocol outlined in the [original paper](http://www.cs.unibo.it/bison/publications/ap2pc03.pdf), based on the author's subsequent paper on their own [implementation](http://www.soc.napier.ac.uk/~benp/dream/dreampaper17.pdf)

 Will hopefully expand to cover more of the details outlined in the original paper.